-Following two consecutive years of Oscar nominations sans black acting nominees (2015-16), the hashtag #HollywoodSoWhite shot to the top of the Twitter-verse, launching a worldwide discussion about whether or not Hollywood was truly doing its part to promote diversity onscreen and off.
-In 2017 a record six black actors were nominated, but does that mean diversity is no longer an issue in Hollywood?
+Following two consecutive years of Oscar nominations sans black acting nominees (2015-16), the hashtag #HollywoodSoWhite shot to the top of the Twitter-verse.
+It launched a worldwide discussion about whether Hollywood was truly doing its part to promote diversity onscreen and off.
+In 2017, a record six black actors were nominated for Oscars, and the 2018 Emmy’s had a 20% year-over-year increase of the number non-white-actor nominees.
+But do these numbers really mean diversity is no longer an issue in Hollywood?
 Some believe Hollywood needs to increase integration via diversity quotas, but others object to this on grounds of the need to preserve artistic freedom and merit.

 Hollywood doesn’t advance (or reject) racial agendas – it simply looks for stories with the power to captivate audiences (and turn profits).
-Hollywood is even known for taking chances on such stories, even if they broach sensitive matters of race.
-In 1977, when television’s black viewership was only 10%, ABC produced and screened “Roots,” a miniseries featuring a mostly black cast, depicting several generations of an American slave family.
+Hollywood is known for taking chances on such stories, even if they broach sensitive matters of race.
+In 1977, when television’s black viewership was only 10%, ABC produced and screened Roots, a miniseries featuring a mostly black cast, depicting several generations of an American slave family.
 Beyond being a hit, the show generated nationwide conversation about the uncomfortable realities of America’s history and present.
-Entertainment journalist Nellie Andreeva writes that the recent success of television’s ethnically diverse programming is the power of each show’s premise – “Empire” and “Cristela” succeed not because they are directed toward ethic audiences, but because they draw audiences into new worlds with compelling stories and characters.
+Entertainment journalist Nellie Andreeva writes that the recent success of television’s ethnically diverse programming is the power of each show’s premise – Empire, Cristela and Issa Rae’s Insecure succeed not because they are directed toward ethic audiences, but because they draw audiences into new worlds with compelling stories and characters.

 The lack of diversity in Hollywood’s largest studios and broadcast networks has long been a point of contention, but Hollywood has not received this criticism passively.
-Most large studios and networks offer diversity programs intended to increase the share of positions given to screenwriters and directors of color (and the quantity of roles written for minority actors).
-Programs like NBC/Universal’s Writers on the Verge Program have proven to be kingmakers, taking writers like Rashad Raisani from obscurity to executive producer status.
-In keeping with its pledge to double female and minority membership by 2020, Last year, the American Academy of Art and Film last year invited 774 new members to join their ranks, among them, actors and filmmakers of varied nationality and color.
+Most large studios and networks offer diversity programs and college internships intended to increase the share of positions given to screenwriters and directors of color (and the quantity of roles written for minority actors), like NBC/Universal’s Writers on the Verge Program, which have taking writers from obscurity to executive producer status.
+In keeping with its pledge to double female and minority membership by 2020, in 2017, the American Academy of Art and Film last year invited 774 new members to join their ranks, among them, actors and filmmakers of varied nationality and color.

 Hollywood casting offices underrepresent people of color.
 In the United States, ethnic minorities constitute 40% of the population, but minority actors nab only 26% of film roles.
+While the 2017 Hollywood Diversity report asserted progress, the 2018 report paints a less optimistic picture for the last year, noting that only four women of color were leads in movies in 2017, and white actors were cast in 70.7% of all speaking roles.
 The composition of Hollywood’s executive offices and professional guilds is even less promising.
-94% of major production studio executives are white, and until 2017, the Academy of Motion Picture Arts and Sciences’ membership was 91% white.
+Ninety-four percent of major production studio executives are white, and until 2017, the Academy of Motion Picture Arts and Sciences’ membership was 91% white.
 With both sides of the camera dominated by whites, Hollywood’s overwhelming whiteness is not an imagined problem, but a statistical reality.

 Bottom Line: When considering the distribution of work in Hollywood amongst ethnic minorities, one might be quick to conclude that American entertainment is one of the country’s last vestiges of institutionalized racism.
 But are numbers the bottom line of every story?
 You decide.